OCA/web/web_widget_date_format/README.rst

 Date widget with custom format
 ==============================

-This module adds a new widget for date fields that allows to set a custom render format using MomentJS tokens
+This module adds the possibility to specify a rendering format for date and datetime fields, using MomentJS tokens.

 Configuration
 =============